adityamohan29/Hyperspectral_Image_Segmentation/README.md

 ## Methodology

 The TIF Images were initially imported into an array through a function from the TIFFILE library.
-Principle Component Anlaysis was used for dimensionality reduction after which, the K-Means clustering algorithm was used as the unsupervised classification algorithm which segmented the three most important principle components.
-Individual bands from the first three principle components were merged to obtain the final false color image.
+Principal Component Anlaysis was used for dimensionality reduction after which, the K-Means clustering algorithm was used as the unsupervised classification algorithm which segmented the three most important principal components.
+Individual bands from the first three principal components were merged to obtain the final false color image.

 ## Results